 I will be giving very general examples to simplify the idea of the constant changes in these 3 factors, taking karate as the chosen activity;

-Janice decides to start practicing for a personal reason (for self-defense; fitness; because she simply likes it) – Activation
+Janice decides to start practising for a personal reason (for self-defence; fitness; because she simply likes it) – Activation

 Months pass and Janice continues because she feels that training is being very beneficial to her and is fulfilling her needs (e.g. making her feel better about herself) even though she has less time to spend on other things – Persistence

 Since it is making her feel so good, she decided to take up more classes and starts to train 4 times a week instead of 2 – Intensity